starlingcode/via-dev-environment/README.md

 Inside the virtual machine the `/vagrant` path (the default location of the firmware repo and python tool kit) will be syncronized with the location of the Vagrantfile on your real machine.
 You can copy files to and from these locations to move data between the two machines.

-## Flashing tools
-Our preferred firmware flashing method is STLink using SWD, becuase it allows the module to be programmed while connected to euro power.
-An STM32F0DISCOVERY board can be purchased for under $10 and a cable can be provisioned from 6 socket to socket breadboard cables.
-Pin 1 on the Via SWD header points towards the top of the module.
-The modules must be connected to eurorack power and powered on to flash over STLink.

-You can also flash over micro USB with DFU when the module is disconnected from Eurorack power.
-Be sure that your micro USB cable supports data transfer.
-The device can only be programmed if the DFU button near the USB connector is pressed while connecting the USB to your computer.
-You may need to disconnect the expander side of the jumper cable.

 ## Firmware building
-When you log into the Vagrant box, the current directory will be set the the root of the firmware repository.
+When you log into the Vagrant box with ```ssh```, the current directory will be set the the root of the firmware repository.

 From there you can build the firmware for a module with the following syntax: